microsoft/azure-pipelines-yaml/design/templates.md

   - test
 ```

-Downside: sometimes referenced as a string, sometimes a mapping
+Downside: sometimes referenced as a string, sometimes a mapping.

 Note, we could also support an alternative syntax, like: